amitozdeol/property/README.md

 ## Property management tool

-This application will help the tenant to help organize their property/units and tenants.
+This application will help the landlord to help organize their property/units and tenants.

 - Ability to keep track of all the lease for the tenants
 - Ability to notify tenants when a new rent is pending